-- a) The purpose of the Agriculture (AG) district is to preserve and maintain areas for the continued practice of agriculture by limiting the creation of small lots, permitting only those new uses that are compatible with agricultural activities, protection of agricultural lands of long-term commercial significance, and providing measures to notify and separate especially sensitive land uses from customary and innovative agricultural land management practices.
-Typical AG zoned property is subject to 40 acre lots, however small lots and special exceptions can be made to put homes on lots 3 acres in size. - b) The Rural-10/5 (R-10/5) zoning district is intended to maintain rural character and provide density incentives to encourage development where fire protection services and access to roads with a paved or other hard surface are available. - c) The Rural Transitional (RT) zoning district is intended to provide for rural development in areas near Urban Growth Area boundaries to encourage clustering, minimize public expenditures, and coordinate land uses with public infrastructure investment. - 2.
+- 1. Many areas of the Fire District fall under zoning for Agriculture (AG), Valley Rural (VR) or Rural Transitional (RT).
+Some zoning changes would allow for property to be broken into smaller lots for development. - 2.
 RCW 36.70A.030 (16) "Rural development" refers to development outside the urban growth area and outside agricultural, forest, and mineral resource lands designated pursuant to RCW 36.70A.170.
 Rural development can consist of a variety of uses and residential densities, including clustered residential development, at levels that are consistent with the preservation of rural character and the requirements of the rural element.
 Rural development does not refer to agriculture or forestry activities that may be conducted in rural areas. - 3.
 As a property tax-based agency in rural Yakima County the District needs to encourage rural development where possible to increase assessed value of vacant lands zoned agriculture yet not used for agriculture. - 4.
 Zoning changes would lead to increased growth in the District in areas outside of the UGA.